COVID-19: Support for Community Voluntary and Charitable Organisations Active in the Heritage Sector

 Plunkett Foundation: advocates the use of digital platforms such as Next Door neighbourhood hub to increase local connectedness and support

 Heritage Alliance: As part of NHLF’s Digital Skills for Heritage campaign, the Heritage Alliance and Arts Marketing Association have been commissioned to increase the free advice and support available to heritage organisations on digital skills.
 The consortium will deliver a digital skills training programme to help build the capacity of over 2,000 heritage organisations across the UK.

 Mentoring and Free Expert Advice

-NLHF have committed a further £2m commitment to support their register of support services, additional funding for consultants to support NLHF grantees.
+NLHF have committed a further £2 million commitment to support their register of support services, additional funding for consultants to support NLHF grantees.

 Heritage Trust Network: Unlocking the Power of Communities mentoring programme (NLHF, HES, Pilgrim Trust) – up to 3 days free consultancy from members and partner experts in fundraising strategies to change management, business planning and other areas.

 Co-op: deliver expert mentoring through their Network of member Pioneers